prime

 Cost framework · Bellevue & Eastside WA

-Gas fireplace installation cost on the Eastside doesn’t have a single number — it has four variables.
-Unit choice, venting path, surround scope, and gas line work required.
-Understanding how those four interact is what lets you read a quote accurately and know whether you’re getting a fair price.
+Installation cost on the Eastside isn’t a single number — it has four variables.
+Unit choice, venting path, surround scope, and gas line work.
+Understanding how those interact lets you read a quote accurately.

 Four variables, one estimate